top of page

 Quantitive data

-• Systems Usability Scale <50 comes under unacceptable range.
+• Systems Usability Scale <50 comes under the unacceptable range.

 • Even a user whose first language is English took a while to complete the task.